aimms/how-to/Articles/329/329-more-logging.rst

     #.  *Warn* Exceptions that can be continued from

-    #.  *Error* Exceptions that should be handled by the modeler or user
+    #.  *Error* Exceptions that should be handled, by a higher layer in the program, by the modeler, or by the user

     Clearly: the lower the level of the logger, the higher the volume of output!